Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Introduction

-For each original VQA training sample, CSS can generate a corresponding counterfactual sample.
+\textbf{CSS.} For each original VQA training sample, CSS can generate a corresponding counterfactual sample.
 As shown in Fig.~\ref{fig:3}, CSS consists of two different types of sample synthesizing mechanisms: \emph{V-CSS} and \emph{Q-CSS}.
 For V-CSS, it synthesizes counterfactual images by masking critical objects in the original image.
-By ``critical", we mean that these objects are important for answering a certain question.
-For example, object~\tieimg~(\ie, green tie) is a critical object for question ``\texttt{What color is the man's tie?}".
+By ``critical'', we mean that these objects are important for answering a certain question.
+For example, object~\tieimg~(\ie, green tie) is a critical object for question ``\texttt{What color is the man's tie?}''.
 Then, the counterfactual image and original question compose a new image-question (VQ) pair.
-For Q-CSS, it synthesizes counterfactual questions by replacing critical words in original question with a special token ``[\texttt{MASK}]".
+For Q-CSS, it synthesizes counterfactual questions by replacing critical words in original question with a special token ``[\texttt{MASK}]''.
 Similarly, the counterfactual question and original image compose a new VQ pair.
-Meanwhile, to avoid expensive manual annotations, we design a dynamic answer assigning mechanism to approximate ground-truth answers for all synthesized VQ pairs (\eg, ``\texttt{not green}").
+Meanwhile, to avoid expensive manual annotations, we design a dynamic answer assigning mechanism to approximate ground-truth answers for all synthesized VQ pairs (\eg, ``\texttt{not green}'').

-Based on our general sample synthesizing mechanism CSS, we also propose a new CST training strategy for VQA, which helps the VQA models to focus on the critical objects and words, \ie, improving VQA models' visual-explainable and question-sensitive abilities.
-Specifically, the CST consists of two different training objectives: XE loss and contrastive loss (cf. Fig.~\ref{fig:2} (c)).
-For XE training, we use CSS to generate a counterfactual sample for each original sample, and feed both two samples into a same VQA model.
-After training with these complementary sample pairs simultaneously, the VQA models are forced to focus on masked critical objects and words.
-For contrastive training, we sample (or generate) a set of positive/negative samples for each original sample, and propose two variants of \emph{supervised contrastive loss}~\cite{khosla2020supervised} for optimization.
+\textbf{CST.} Based on our general sample synthesizing mechanism CSS, we also propose a new CST training strategy for VQA, which helps the VQA models to focus on the critical objects and words, \ie, improving VQA models' visual-explainable and question-sensitive abilities.
+Specifically, the CST consists of two different training objectives: cross-entropy (XE) loss and contrastive loss (cf. Fig.~\ref{fig:2} (c)).
+For the XE training, we use CSS to generate a counterfactual sample for each original sample, and feed both two samples into the same VQA model.
+After training with these complementary samples simultaneously, VQA models are forced to focus on masked critical objects and words.
+For the contrastive training, we sample (or generate) a set of positive/negative samples for each original (anchor) sample, and propose two variants of \emph{supervised contrastive loss}~\cite{khosla2020supervised} for optimization.
 After training with the contrastive objective, the VQA models can further distinguish the original samples and superficially similar counterfactual ones.